Thomas Laycock (physiologist)

 Thomas Laycock FRSE FRCPE (10 August 1812 – 21 September 1876) was an English physician and neurophysiologist who was a native of Bedale near York.
 Among medical historians, he is best known for his influence on John Hughlings Jackson and the psychiatrist James Crichton-Browne.
 Laycock's interests were the nervous system and psychology; he is known as one of the founders of physiological psychology.
 He was the first to formulate the concept of reflex action within the brain, and is also known for his classification of mental illnesses.

+Early life and education

+Laycock was born on 10 August 1812 in Wetherby, Yorkshire, and was the son of Wesleyan minister Rev Thomas Laycock.
+His mother was the daughter of a Cheshire squire.

+He attended the Wesleyan Academy on Woodhouse Grove in West Yorkshire from 1821–1827.
+Here he was a contemporary of John William Draper.
+At the age of fifteen, Laycock trained as an apprentice surgeon-apothecary under William Spence and John Spence in Bedale.